Visit

 For public transport use the Auckland Transport travel planner.
 Buses and the ferry/bus option will deliver you to Army Bay, which is also close to the start of Waterfall Gully.

-For pedestrians there are gates in the fence at the Water Gully carpark, next to the vehicle gate and at the Okoromai Bay end of the fence.
+For pedestrians there are gates in the fence at the Waterfall Gully carpark, next to the vehicle gate and at the Okoromai Bay end of the fence.

 For access hours please see the Auckland Council page for Shakespear.